Cubing the Sphere | Mixed Reality Installation

 Squaring the circle is a the challenge of constructing a square with the same area as a given circle by using only a finite number of steps.
 Cubing the sphere is the 3d equivalent

-We're excited about creating environments that help the public to appreciate sound in provocative new ways.
-The immersive nature of VR makes focus effortless and accentuate the meditative nature of audio united with visuals.
+The installation creates environments that help audiences appreciate sound in provocative new ways.
+The immersive nature of VR makes focus effortless and accentuates the meditative qualities of audio unified with visuals.

 By removing the camera function in AR & wearing headphones, the focus shifts to exploring and discovering hidden sounds in a physical space.
 There is scope for performing artists to compose a track through movement alone.